-Q3bis: What is a Virtual Third Party Organised Educational Event ("Virtual Event") (added in June 2019)
+Q3bis: What is a Virtual Third Party Organised Educational Event ("Virtual Event") (modified in October 2020)

-A3bis: A [stand-alone] Virtual Third Party Organised Educational Event ("Virtual Event") consists of the filming of presentations, panel discussions or live clinical procedures (e.g. hands-on sessions, surgery simulations, live surgeries, etc.) and their broadcasting (whether immediate or deferred) to an audience which is not physically in attendance.
+A3bis: A [stand-alone] Virtual Third Party Organised Educational Event ("Virtual Event") consists of the filming of presentations, panel discussions or live clinical procedures (e.g., hands-on sessions, surgery simulations, live surgeries, etc.) and their broadcasting (whether immediate or deferred) to an audience which is not physically in attendance.

-A Virtual Event is delineated by the lack of Healthcare Professional ("HCP") attendees, as the only HCPs physically present at a Virtual Event are those involved in its creation, i.e. presentation.
+A Virtual Event is distinguished by the absence of Healthcare Professional ("HCP") attendees, as the only HCPs physically present at a Virtual Event would be those involved in its creation, i.e. presentation.
 As a result, a Virtual Event will not be connected in any way with a physical Third Party Organised Educational Event.
+For the avoidance of doubt a Virtual Event can also have all or part of its speakers/presenters take part virtually.